-Only 14 episodes of this silent comedy classic were ever made.
+Only 14 episodes of this nearly-silent comedy classic were ever made.
 Which one is the best?

 Thirty-one years have passed since Mr Bean first stumbled onto our television screens, teddy bear tucked under one arm and a wide-eyed expression plastered on his face.
 Rowan Atkinson’s legendary comic character featured in only 14 original episodes (the 15th is a “best of” episode so doesn’t count), but Bean lives on.
 Everyone knows who Bean is; today, he has 86 million Facebook followers, and he doesn’t even exist.
 That humble 1990s sitcom has transcended time, language and boundaries, making Mr Bean a global comedy phenomenon.